Social inequalities in health

 Health inequalities among the elderly

-- Among 65-year-olds, the expected remaining lifetime is about 2 years longer for those who have a higher education than for those with lower education (Moe, 2012).
+- Among 65-year-olds, the expected remaining lifetime is about 4 years longer for those who have a higher education than for those with lower education.

 Socioeconomic differences in lifestyle

 Studies show that lifestyle habits such as smoking, diet and physical activity often follow educational and income levels.
 That means that those who have higher education and higher incomes have a more favourable lifestyle than those with lower education and income.
 For example, a study of 11-year-olds from the Oslo area shows that children's consumption of sugary drinks is related to parental educational levels.
-The same applies to the consumption of fruit and vegetables (NIPH, 2016c; Norwegian Directorate of Health, 2013, 2015).
+The same applies to the consumption of fruit and vegetables (University of Oslo, 2016).

-In recent years, society has intensified the fight against smoking.
 In 1996, the age limit for buying tobacco was raised from 16 to 18 years.
 In 2004, a total ban on smoking in all public places was introduced.
-Several regulatory and legislative changes have followed, including a law on tobacco-free schools and kindergartens in 2013.
+Several regulatory and legislative changes have followed, including a law on tobacco-free schools and childcare centres in 2013.

 In parallel with public health initiatives aimed at smoking, there have been major changes in opinions of smoking since 2000, even among the young.
 Smoking was previously associated with a certain status, but today smoking gives little status and respect among young people (NOVA, 2015).

-Alcohol use increases in line with education and income levels.
+Alcohol use is increasing in line with education and income levels.
 However, the proportion of people who are alcohol dependent is not highest among those with the highest socioeconomic status, but is highest among people with lower income and education (NIPH, 2009; Norwegian Directorate of Health, 2016).

 Smoking-related diseases explain much of the differences